irmen/prog8/reference.md

         what the changed registers are, assume the worst")

-Subroutines that are pre-defined on a specific memory location (usually routines from ROM), can also be defined using the 'sub' statement.
-But in this case you don't supply a block with statements, but instead assign a memory address to it:
+Pre-defined subroutines that are available on specific memory addresses (in system ROM for instance) can also be defined using the 'sub' statement.
+To do this you assign the routine's memory address to the sub:

         sub  <identifier>  ([proc_parameters]) -> ([proc_results])  = <address>